 The STS National Database was established in 1989 as an initiative for quality improvement and patient safety among cardiothoracic surgeons.
-There are three components to the STS National Database, each focusing on a different area of cardiothoracic surgery—Adult Cardiac, General Thoracic, and Congenital Heart Surgery, with the availability of Anesthesiology participation within the Adult Cardiac and Congenital Heart Surgery Database components.
+As of January 1, 2018, the STS National Database has four components, each focusing on a different area of cardiothoracic surgery—Adult Cardiac Surgery, General Thoracic Surgery, and Congenital Heart Surgery, as well as mechanical circulatory support via the Intermacs Database.
 The Database has grown exponentially over the years, both in terms of participation and stature.

 Data Manager Educational Webinars